Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 Watch this video to see a side by side compare betwen the classical and ElasticSearch based Traffic-Monitor:
 [![API-Management CLI](https://img.youtube.com/vi/MUbx4m9EtpY/0.jpg)](https://youtu.be/MUbx4m9EtpY)

-### How it works
+## How it works
 Each API-Gateway instance is writing, [if configured](#enable-open-traffic-event-log), Open-Traffic Event-Log-Files, which are streamed by [Filebeat](https://www.elastic.co/beats/filebeat) into a Logstash-Instance.
 [Logstash](https://www.elastic.co/logstash) performs data pre-processing, combines different events and finally forwards these so called documents into an Elasticsearch cluster.

 Once the data is indexed by Elasticsearch it can be used by different clients.
 This process allows almost realtime monitoring of incoming requests.
 It takes around 5 seconds until a request is available in Elasticsearch.

-## Using the existing Traffic-Monitor
+## The Axway Traffic-Monitor
+The standard API-Gateway Traffic-Monitor which is shipped with the solution is based on a REST-API that is provided by the Admin-Node-Manager, which gets the Traffic-Information from the OBSDB.
+This project is partly re-implementing this REST-API, which makes it possible, that the Traffic-Monitor is using data from ElasticSearch instead of the internal OBSDB.
-Use the existing API-Gateway Traffic-Monitor.
-That means, you use the same tooling as of today, but the underlying implementation of the Traffic-Monitor API is now pointing to Elasticsearch instead of the internal OPSDB hosted by each API-Gateway instance.
+That means, you can use the same tooling as of today, but the underlying implementation of the Traffic-Monitor is now pointing to Elasticsearch instead of the internal OPSDB hosted by each API-Gateway instance.
 This improves performance damatically, as Elasticsearch can scale across multiple machines if required and other dashboards can be created for instance with Kibana.
 The glue between Elasticsearch and the API-Gateway Traffic-Monitor is an [API-Builder project](./elk-traffic-monitor-api), that is exposing the same Traffic-Monitor API, but it is implemented using Elasticsearch instead of the OPSDB.
 The API-Builder is available as a ready to use Docker-Image and preconfigured in the docker-compose file.
 Optionally you can import the API-Builder API into your API-Management system to apply additional security and by that secure access to your Elasticsearch instance.